-Dr Joanna Hackney, clinical mentor at Harley Academy and aesthetics specialist at STORY Marylebone, gives her expert advice on how to improve your cheek filler approach.
+Dr Joanna Hackney, clinical lead at Harley Academy, gives her expert advice on how to improve your cheek filler approach.

 I enjoy the variety of presentations in patients suitable for cheek filler treatments; from rejuvenating an appearance through restoration of volume loss, to profile-balancing and beautification.

 The way you can achieve patient-centred results through changes in your product choice, treatment area and technique – and tool of administration – keeps this area interesting.
 It also provides an opportunity for artistic flair.

 It’s difficult to comment on who gets “the most benefit” from cheek treatments as each patient and their presentation is so individual.
 However, there are certain steps which should be considered each time.

 To achieve a natural look in the cheeks as a beginner, my advice to new injectors is as follows…